Ayana-Inria/FCN-FFNET_RS-semantic-segmentation/README.md

 ## License

-Code (scripts and Jupyter notebooks) are released under the GPLv3 license.
+The code is released under the GPLv3 license.
 See `LICENSE.md` for more details.

 ## Acknowledgements